 NIH HIV Research Budget

-The National Institutes of Health (NIH) Revitalization Act of 1993 requires the Office of AIDS Research (OAR) to allocate appropriated AIDS research funds to the Institutes and Centers (ICs) based on their research mission and in accordance with the Trans-NIH Strategic Plan for HIV and HIV-Related Research.
+The National Institutes of Health (NIH) Revitalization Act of 1993 requires the Office of AIDS Research (OAR) to allocate appropriated AIDS research funds to the Institutes, Centers, and Offices (ICOs) based on their research mission and in accordance with the NIH Strategic Plan for HIV and HIV-Related Research.
 The Plan provides the framework for the annual budget development and allocation process.
 OAR prepares two major budget documents annually.

 Congressional Budget Justification

-The annual trans-NIH HIV/AIDS research budget is developed by the OAR Director, in consultation with the NIH Director, and is explicitly tied to the NIH HIV Research Priorities and the strategic objectives identified in the Trans-NIH Strategic Plan for HIV and HIV-Related Research.
+The annual NIH HIV/AIDS research budget is developed by the OAR Director, in consultation with the NIH Director, and is explicitly tied to the NIH HIV Research Priorities and the strategic objectives identified in the NIH Strategic Plan for HIV and HIV-Related Research.

-The annual Congressional Budget Justification explains the trans-NIH HIV/AIDS budget to Congress:
+The annual Congressional Budget Justification explains the NIH HIV/AIDS budget to Congress: